-@bsid - This list of one or more 16-bit unsigned integers shall identify the Broadcast Stream ID(s) of the original emission signal(s).
-The value of each @bsid shall be the same as the value signaled in L1D_bsid in L1-Detail Signaling in the physical layer (see A/322 [4]).
-In the case that the Service is delivered via channel bonding at the physical layer, the list shall include the BSID value of each RF emission involved in the bonding.

-SLTCapabilities - Required capabilities for decoding and meaningfully presenting the content for all the services in this SLT instance.
-The syntax and semantics of the SLTCapabilities element shall be the same as the sa: Capabilities element specified under the Content fragment of the ATSC 3.0 Service Announcement specification A/332 [5].

-SLTI netUrl - Base URL to acquire ESG or service layer signaling files for all services in this SLT via broadband, if available.
+- @bsid This white-space delineated list of one or more 16-bit unsigned integers shall identify the Broadcast Stream ID(s) of the original emission signal(s).
+The value of each @bsid shall be the same as the value signaled in L1D\bsid in L1-Detail Signaling in the physical layer (see A/322 [4]).
+In the case that the Service is delivered via channel bonding at the physical layer, the list shall include the BSID value of each RF emission involved in the bonding. - SLTCapabilities Required capabilities for decoding and meaningfully presenting the content for all the Services in this SLT instance.
+The syntax and semantics of the SLTCapabilities element shall be the same as the sa:Capabilities element specified under the Content fragment of the ATSC 3.0 Service Announcement specification A/332 [5]. - SLTINETURI Base URL to acquire ESG or service layer signaling files for all Services in this SLT via broadband, if available.